corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-network/UAT.md

 The above fields must be populated accurately with respect to the legal status of the entity being registered.
 As part of standard onboarding checks for Corda Network, the Identity Operator may verify that these details have been accurately populated and reject requests where the population of these fields does not appear to be correct.

-**4.3.
-Specify URLs For Initial Registration**
+  * **Specifying URLs For initial registration**

     The settings below must be added to the node.conf at the end of the file:

 ```guess
 networkServices {